Carbon footprint calculators and their cyber security risks

 Carbon footprint calculators are a real help to us organisations trying to do good for the planet.
 This article aims to return the favour by helping you think about your cybersecurity.
 We want your platforms to be as secure as possible.
 Cyber attacks can be devastating, and unfortunately are becoming more of an issue.
 It’s something we will never be able to fully eradicate, so we have to stay sharp with frequent and emerging threats.

 The methods highlighted are just prevalent causes, many more exist.
 Fortunately, there is a lot that we can do to adopt stronger security.
 We hope the solutions will help with just that.
-Remember, there are many different approaches to security, however, we recommend adopting a few tools, practices and education.
+Remember, there are many different approaches to security, however, we recommend a balanced approach which includes people, process and technology.

 Security doesn’t have to be hard, it just needs to be consistent and fit your organisational goal and purpose of helping our planet.